BIRD'S-NEST ORCHID

 June 2009, Killiecrankie, Perthshire, Scotland.
 Photo: © Phil And Ann Farrer

-Both petals and sepals are short and similar colour, and form a hood above a broad, longer and splayed-out forking lip.
-At the base of the lip a shallow cup holds nectar.
+The 5 tepals are short and similar honey colour, and form both a hood above.
+The longer, split into two and splayed-out is the labellum.
+Flowers usually longer than 15mm with the hood just 4-6mm.
 The plant smells of honey, as well as being the colour tint of honey.

-The hood consists of four sepals virtually hiding all the stamens, but for a small portion protruding from a flower on the left.
 The short stem of the flower quickly leads onto the curved swollen ovary.

 Some similarities to : Ghost Orchid which also lacks chlorophyll, but that has a greyish stem and very weakly tinted sepals and flowers, being faintly greenish and faintly purplish respectively.